axodotdev/cargo-dist/book/src/reference/config.md

 Example: `cache-builds = true`

 Determines whether CI will try to cache work between builds.
-Defaults false, unless `release-branch` or `pr-run-mode = upload` are enabled.
+Defaults false, unless `release-branch` or `pr-run-mode = "upload"` are enabled.

 This is unlikely to be productive because for safety the cache agressively invalidates based on things like "Cargo.toml or Cargo.lock changed" (which is always true if you change the version of a Rust project), and a noop cache run can randomly take over 2 minutes (typically more like 10 seconds).

+The cases where we enable it by default are the only ones we know where you *might* want to enable it.

 ### cargo-dist-version